ouonet/neo-iterator/README.md

        var next=iterator.next();
     }

-essential behavior of iterator
+Essential behavior of iterator

-1.client of iterator can get something from iterator ,i.e., by calling next() ,getting a result.
+1. client of iterator can get something from iterator ,i.e., by calling next() ,getting a result.
-2.if an instance of iterator will return  something(i.e. result of next() is not null),calling hasNext() should get *true,otherwise false should be got.
+2. if an instance of iterator will return  something(i.e. result of next() is not null),calling hasNext() should get *true,otherwise false should be got.

 ##install

 npm install neo-iterator

 ##Usage